urbanware-org/qadrsc/README.md

     johndoe     ALL=(ALL)   NOPASSWD: ALL
     ```

 1. Save the changes and exit.
+Then switch to the local system.

 [Top](#)